Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Create a new service call') and the resource ('in Autotask'), with additional context that service calls are used to schedule and plan work on tickets.
-This unambiguously identifies the tool's purpose and distinguishes it from other create tools by resource type.
+The description clearly states the action ('Create') and the resource ('service call'), and explains what service calls are used for ('schedule and plan work on tickets').
+This distinguishes it from sibling tools that create other Autotask entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.